chesslablab/spablab/README.md

 React PGN Chess is a web chess board that displays PGN moves made by players.
 The moves are validated on the server with [PGN Chess](https://github.com/programarivm/pgn-chess), which is a chess board representation written with PHP.

-> **Side Note**: There are a few todos still to be finished.
-Contributions are welcome!

 ![React PGN Chess](/resources/demo.gif)

 ### 1. Server